What is an outbuilding?

 - covered pergola

-- other small single storey buildings
+- other small single storey building

 You won’t normally need building control approval for most of these 'small detached buildings' (as they’re referred to in the building regulations) if they fit into either of the following categories: